EvelynPloetz/Deep-LASI/docs/source/docu/statistics.rst

    * - :math:`A_{sig}`
      - The number of events of the total signal
    * - :math:`A_{1/2}`
-     - The total count rate on the channel???
+     - The total counts on the channel
    * - :math:`\mu_{sig}[A.U.]`
      - The mean value of signal
    * - :math:`\sigma_{sig}[A.U.]`